Losant/losant-rest-js/docs/data.md

 #### Authentication
 The client must be configured with a valid api access token to call this action.
-The token must include at least one of the following scopes: all.Application, all.Application.read, all.Device, all.Device.read, all.Organization, all.Organization.read, all.User, all.User.read, data.*, or data.timeSeriesQuery.
+The token must include at least one of the following scopes: all.Application, all.Application.bounded, all.Application.read, all.Device, all.Device.read, all.Organization, all.Organization.bounded, all.Organization.read, all.User, all.User.bounded, all.User.read, data.*, or data.timeSeriesQuery.

 #### Available Parameters